shrinerb/shrine/doc/plugins/instrumentation.md

 # Instrumentation

-The [`instrumentation`][instrumentation] plugin sends events for various operations to a centralized notification component.
-In addition to that it provides default logging for these events.
+The [`instrumentation`][instrumentation] plugin publishes events for various operations to a centralized notification component.
+In addition to that, it provides default logging for these events.

 ```rb